 The control tower project had a unique set of challenges, due to the airport setting.
 FJAC crews had to pass background checks and deal with on-site security measures, but county officials facilitated the process, noted Sean Kocherer, FJAC Project Manager for the work.

 “Despite the restricted setting, accessibility was great, thanks to the fantastic job the county did to get us onsite,” Kocherer said.

 Another challenge – one unique to the setting, was control of debris, Kocherer said.
-FJAC crews had to ensure that debris from removal of the existing roof and any bits of insulation were completely contained to eliminate the risk of wind-blown debris affecting aircraft engines.
-That process included assignment of an FJAC crewman to monitor the runway.
+FJAC crews had to ensure that debris from the removal of the existing roof and any bits of insulation was completely contained to eliminate the risk of wind-blown debris affecting aircraft engines.
+That process included the assignment of an FJAC crewman to monitor the runway.

 “There could be absolutely no debris on the runway,” Kocherer said.
 “Even the smallest piece of insulation could pose a problem, so we had to make sure the runway was clear of any debris.”

 Another challenge was the myriad of antennas atop the tower, noted Steve Stuckey, FJAC Estimator for the project.
 As work progressed on the new roof, antennas had to be removed and quickly relocated to continue to support communications.